-Nationwide accredited background check firm Employment Screening Resources® (ESR) will soon announce the 7th Annual ‘ESR Top Ten Background Check Trends’ for 2014 featuring emerging and influential trends in the screening industry chosen by ESR Founder and CEO Attorney Lester Rosen.
-After first being presented on the ESR News Blog, each trend will appear on …Continue reading "Top Ten Background Check Trends for 2014 to Be Announced by Employment Screening Resources"
+Employment Screening Resources® (ESR) has announced the release of the 7th Annual ‘ESR Top Ten Background Check Trends for 2014’ selected by ESR Founder and CEO Attorney Lester Rosen.
+For 2014, the “Ban the Box” movement to eliminate questions about criminal records on initial job applications to give ex-offenders a more level playing field when …Continue reading "Top Ten Background Check Trends for 2014 Released by Employment Screening Resources"

 Written By Attorney Lester Rosen, Founder & CEO of Employment Screening Resources (ESR) The “Ban the Box” movement that seeks to eliminate questions about past criminal conduct on initial job applications is quickly heading towards becoming a national standard and will be a hot issue for employers in 2014.
 The “box” refers to where an …Continue reading "Ban the Box Movement that Eliminates Criminal History Question from Job Applications Picking Up Momentum"

 The updated Guidance on the use of criminal records in hiring decisions issued by the U.S. Equal Employment Opportunity Commission (EEOC) on April 25, 2012 carries the potential to impact the hiring processes of every employer and Human Resources professional in the United States in 2014 and beyond.
 Although not a law or legally enforceable …Continue reading "Updated EEOC Guidance on Use of Criminal Records by Employers Becoming Core Concern for Human Resources"